-Table 7: PPNR Methodologies and Assumptions
+Table 6: PPNR Methodologies and Assumptions

 PPNR Component Description of Methodology Key Assumptions Net Interest Income Current and forecasted balance sheet positions are modeled by product type and reflect growth, runoff, prepayment, and loss projection assumptions.
 Future balance sheet growth Runoff and pricing assumptions Interest rates and macroeconomic indicators Noninterest Income Total noninterest income projection is composed of a series of distinct projection models, each of which creates a fee revenue projection for some aspect of the business using historical fee revenue and business volume data.
 Regression models were tied to the business and economic drivers, while certain areas are estimated using other techniques such as management judgment, seasonality and historical averages.
-Business dynamic and strategy assumptions Relationship to economic drivers such as: - Fixed income and equity asset prices - Interest rates - Volatility measurements - Volume measurements Noninterest Expense Variable expenses were modeled based primarily on historical expense to noninterest revenue relationships or its relationship to pre-incentive PPNR.
+Business dynamic and strategy assumptions Relationship to economic drivers such as: • Fixed income and equity asset prices • Interest rates • Volatility measurements • Volume measurements Noninterest Expense Variable expenses were modeled based primarily on historical expense to noninterest revenue relationships or its relationship to pre-incentive PPNR.
 Expenses deemed to be fixed in nature are projected generally in line with inflation.
 Noninterest revenue projections Pre-incentive PPNR Growth rates

 Capital Position.
-Our forecasting process employed a set of methodologies to reflect losses and PPNR on pro forma capital levels and ratios.
-Future balance sheet growth, runoff, and pricing assumptions were developed using the framework and suite of models described under the "Balance Sheet" section above and are reflective of the economic and interest rate environments being analyzed under the Supervisory Severely Adverse Scenario.
-We forecast risk-weighted assets ("RWA") based on the changes in individual asset components in each quarter of the projection horizon.
+Our forecasting process employs a set of methodologies to reflect losses and PPNR on proforma capital levels and ratios.
+Future balance sheet growth, runoff, and pricing assumptions were developed using the framework and suite of models described under the "Balance Sheet" section above and are reflective of the economic and interest rate environments being analyzed under the Severely Adverse Scenario.
+We forecast RWA based on the changes in individual asset components in each quarter of the projection horizon.
 Credit RWA was projected in a manner consistent with U.S. capital rules and applicable regulatory guidance, which required us to use the U.S. capital rules' Standardized Approach risk-weighting framework (the "Standardized Approach") to calculate credit RWA.
 Additionally, the U.S. capital rules' market risk capital rules were used to calculate market risk RWA.

 The Firm recognizes that the Advanced Approaches has been the Firm's constraining measure.
-Additionally, as discussed above, our Supervisory Severely Adverse Scenario post-stress capital utilizes, in the second through ninth quarters of the planning horizon, the Dodd-Frank Capital Actions, which prescribe a series of assumptions regarding capital actions, including with respect to common stock dividends, contracted payments, and a general assumption of no redemptions, repurchases, or issuances of capital instruments.
+Additionally, as discussed above, our Severely Adverse Scenario assumes, in the second through ninth quarters of the planning horizon, the Dodd-Frank Capital Actions.
+As noted, these actions prescribe a series of assumptions regarding capital actions such as common stock dividends and contracted payments.
+They also require firms to assume no redemptions, repurchases, or issuances of capital instruments, with limited exceptions.
 These assumptions do not reflect currently planned capital actions, and might not reflect behavior in an actual severely stressed environment.